Portsmouth, New Hampshire: Sports

 The Seacoast United Phantoms are a soccer team based in Portsmouth.
-Founded in 1996, the team plays in the Northeast Division of USL League Two (USL2), one of the unofficial fourth tier leagues of the American Soccer Pyramid.
+Founded in 1996, the team plays in the Northeast Division of USL League Two (USL2), one of the unofficial fourth-tier leagues of the American Soccer Pyramid.

 Freedom Rugby Football Club is a men's rugby union team based in Portsmouth, founded in the summer of 2014.
 The club is an active member of USA Rugby and New England Rugby Football Union (NERFU).

+The New England Lightning of the American Basketball Association (ABA) have played at Portsmouth High School since 2024.

 Government

 The city of Portsmouth operates under a council-manager system of government.
 Portsmouth elects a nine-member at-large City Council to serve as the city's primary legislative body.
 The candidate who receives the most votes is designated the Mayor (currently Deaglan McEachern), while the candidate receiving the second-highest vote total is designated the Assistant Mayor (currently Joanna Kelley).
 While the mayor and council convene to establish municipal policy, the City Manager (currently Karen Conard) oversees the city's day-to-day operations.

 Portsmouth is part of New Hampshire's 1st congressional district, currently represented by Democrat Chris Pappas.
 Portsmouth is part of the Executive Council's 3rd district, currently represented by Republican Janet Stevens.
 In the State Senate, Portsmouth is represented by Democrat Rebecca Perkins Kwoka.
 In the State House of Representatives, Portsmouth is divided among the 25th through 31st Rockingham districts.

 Politically, Portsmouth is a center of liberal politics and a stronghold for the Democratic Party.
 Ronald Reagan was the last Republican presidential nominee to carry the city in his 1984 landslide reelection.
 In 2016, Portsmouth voted 67.70% for Hillary Clinton in the presidential election, 62.53% for Colin Van Ostern in the gubernatorial election, 64.48% for Maggie Hassan in the senatorial election, and 62.16% for Carol Shea-Porter in the congressional election.
 In 2014, Portsmouth voted 70.05% for Maggie Hassan in the gubernatorial election, 67.34% for Jeanne Shaheen in the senatorial election, and 68.34% for Carol Shea-Porter in the congressional election.
 In 2012, Portsmouth voted 67.56% for Barack Obama in the presidential election, 70.16% for Maggie Hassan in the gubernatorial election, and 68.50% for Carol Shea-Porter in the congressional election.

 In March 2014, Portsmouth became the first municipality in New Hampshire to implement protections for city employees from discrimination on the basis of gender identity, by a 9–0 vote of the city council.